Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 How to check the sender’s reputation?

-Tracking the above factors gives an overall picture of the sender's reputation.
-And for more specific information, we recommend using email marketing tools such as Mail-Tester and SenderScore.
+Tracking the above factors gives an overall picture of the sender’s reputation.
+For more specific information, we recommend using email marketing tools such as Mail-Tester and SenderScore.

 Mail-Tester

-This tool checkers emails for spam words, files with prohibited content, technical problems, and so on.
+This tool checks emails for spam words, files with prohibited content, technical problems, and so on.

 Mail Tester